JacquesWhite/MapReduce/README.md

     - ` MapReduce is now available at: http://<Address>` - just go to that address
 3. Check the address of the service:
     - `kubectl get svc mapreduce-upload-loadbalancer -o jsonpath='{.status.loadBalancer.ingress[0].ip}'`
+4. To check for logs go to Logging --> Log-based metrics